I want to explain a division in our community, between intersex advocates and partisans of the terminology of "DSDs."

 The split between the medicalized and cultural approaches to Deafness are parallel to the split between the advocates of DSD terminology and intersex activists, but the context is different, because there are no organized intersex institutions, no consolidated intersex neighborhoods.
 We have no Gallaudet (the excellent Deaf university in D.C.).
 The situation for intersex children is more like. . . well, imagine if all Deaf children were given forced cochlear implants and their families told to hide the equipment, never to let anyone know their children couldn't hear, and to avoid even acknowledging to the children themselves the issue of their not hearing.
-The parallel's not exact--it's harder to conceal an inability to hear or speak well--but it does give a sense of where we stand.
+The parallel's not exact--it's harder to conceal sensory impairment--but it does give a sense of where we stand.

 Most intersex/DSD advocates of any stripe share something in common: we want infant sex assignment surgery to be curtailed.
 We want intersex children to be allowed to retain their sexual sensation, any chance at fertility, and the right to have the gender identity that they develop be respected and recognized.
 Let the babies grow up, we plead, and decide what surgery, if any, they want.
 But the intersex advocacy community is small and diffuse, as compared to the Deaf community, and so far, we haven't gained much traction.
-Parents of intersex babies have never heard of us, and doctors dismiss us as a few disgruntled nutcases.
-So five times a day in the U.S., a baby receives sex assignment surgery.
+Parents of intersex babies have never heard of us, and doctors dismiss us as a few disgruntled outliers.
+So every day in the U.S., babies continue to receive sex assignment surgery.
 Most of us continue to be raised in shame and utter secrecy, our genitals never looking "normal" after surgery anyway, but insensate, in pain, and often being reared as a sex we don't feel is ours.

 The situation is bad, and something needs to be done about it.
 And this is where the small pool of intersex advocates splits.
 Who should we turn to for help?
 How can we improve the lives of intersex people?
 Will professionals save us?
 Or do we save ourselves, through community building and selfadvocacy?